CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/PrusaMark4/UploadingFiles/_index.md

 ![image](/images/69.png)

-You can also set its exact rotation with the menu on the bottom right of the screen
+You can also set its exact rotation with the menu on the bottom right of the screen.

 ![image](/images/70.PNG)